KyadaPavan/Guess_Number/README.md

 You will get only 10 chance to guess the correct number.

-You can play game guess-number-lyart.vercel.app here.
+You can play game https://guess-number-lyart.vercel.app/ here.